huggingface/blog/fhe-endpoints.md

 git clone https://huggingface.co/zama-fhe/concrete-ml-encrypted-decisiontree
 ```

-Once the command is done, we can go to the `concrete-ml-encrypted-decisiontree` directory and open `play_with_endpoint.py` with their editor.
+Once the command is done, they go to the `concrete-ml-encrypted-decisiontree` directory and open `play_with_endpoint.py` with their editor.
 Here, they will find the line with `API_URL = …` and should replace it with the new URL of the Endpoint created in the previous section.
-In our case, it would be:

 ```bash
 API_URL = "https://tcipez38maclnbm6.eu-west-1.aws.endpoints.huggingface.cloud”
 ```

-In your case, fill it in with with _your_ entrypoint’s URL.
+Of course, fill it in with with _your_ Entrypoint’s URL.
 Also, define an [access token](https://huggingface.co/docs/hub/en/security-tokens) and store it in an environment variable:

 ```bash
 export HF_TOKEN=[your token hf_XX..XX]
 ```

-Lastly, your machine needs to have Concrete ML installed locally: Make a virtual environment, source it, and install the necessary dependencies:
+Lastly, your user machines need to have Concrete ML installed locally: Make a virtual environment, source it, and install the necessary dependencies:

 ```bash
 python3.9 -m venv .venv